-- The two-year Master of Science in Computational Linguistics program is an accessible, intensive two-year curriculum for students who have a linguistics, language, computer science, mathematics, or science background, as well as students without prior study of computer science or linguistics.
+- The two-year Master of Science (MS) in Computational Linguistics program is an accessible, intensive two-year curriculum for students who have a linguistics, language, computer science, mathematics, or science background, as well as students without prior study of computer science or linguistics.

 Individualized Curriculum and Close Relationships with Faculty